Frequently Asked Questions

 High blood pressure, or hypertension, is a major risk factor for stroke, coronary heart disease, heart failure, kidney failure and other ailments.
 It is important that you know your blood pressure and if necessary monitor it.

 Blood pressure is recorded as two numbers.
 The first number is called systolic blood pressure and measures the pressure in the arteries as the heart squeezes blood out during each beat.
 The bottom number is called diastolic pressure and indicates the pressure as the heart relaxes between each beat.
-Target ranges (see RACGP Clinical Guidelines) are displayed on the graphics below for both systolic and diastolic blood pressure.
-These targets vary depending on your medical history.
+Target ranges depending on your medical history.

-A pulse displays the rate at which the heart is beating in order to move blood through the body.
-Resting pulse rate is important as it measures the lowest amount of blood the body requires to function.
-The graphic below displays the target ranges.
+Resting heart rate is important as it measures the lowest amount of blood the body requires to function.
 Resting pulses above 77 place you at increased risk of various cardiac diseases.

 Lifestyle is very important in gaining and maintaining healthy blood pressure and resting pulse.
 Ways to assist in keeping within a healthy range include regular blood pressure checks and maintaining a healthy body weight through exercise and eating well.
 The reduction of salt intake is a key aspect to stay within normal target ranges.